stain/ro-crate-paper/manuscript.md

 The first implementation of Research Objects for sharing workflows in myExperiment [@doi:10.1093/nar/gkq429] was based on RDF ontologies [@newman2009], building on Dublin Core, FOAF, SIOC, Creative Commons and OAI-ORE to form myExperiment ontologies for describing social networking, attribution and credit, annotations, aggregation packs, experiments, view statistics, contributions, and workflow components [@myExperimentOntology2009].

-This initially workflow-centric approach was further formalized as the Wf4Ever Research Object Model [@doi:10.1016/j.websem.2015.01.003], which is a general-purpose research artefact description framework, based on existing ontologies (OAI-ORE and precursors to the W3C Web Annotation Model [@doi:10.1109/MIC.2013.123]), with specializations for workflow models and executions based on W3C PROV-O.
+This initially workflow-centric approach was further formalized as the Wf4Ever Research Object Model [@doi:10.1016/j.websem.2015.01.003], which is a general-purpose research artefact description framework, based on existing ontologies (FOAF, Dublin Core Terms, OAI-ORE and AO/OAC precursors to the W3C Web Annotation Model [@doi:10.1109/MIC.2013.123]), adding specializations for workflow models and executions based on W3C PROV-O [@PROVO].
+The Research Object statements are saved in a _manifest_ (the OAI-ORE _resource map_), with additional annotation resources containing user-provided details such as title and description.

-Now we claim that one challenge for adoption of the Research Object model for general packaging digital research artefacts is unfortunately this re-use of multiple existing vocabularies (FAIR principle I2: __Meta)data use vocabularies that follow FAIR principles_)
+We can claim that one barrier for adoption of the Wf4Eer Research Object model for general packaging digital research artefacts was exactly this re-use of multiple existing vocabularies (FAIR principle I2: _Meta)data use vocabularies that follow FAIR principles_), itself a challenge [@doi:10.3233/978-1-61499-660-6-9], as developers had to navigate documentation of multiple overlapping ontologies in addition to facing the usual Semantic Web choices for RDF serialization formats, identifier minting and publishing resources on the Web.

+Several later developments for Research Objects improved on this situation, such as ROHub used by Earth Sciences [@doi:10.1016/j.future.2019.03.046], which provides a interactive user-interface for making research objects, along with Research Object Bundle [@doi:10.5281/zenodo.12586] (RO Bundle), which is a ZIP-archive embedding data files and a JSON-LD serialization of the manifest has mapping for a limited set of terms and was used for storing workflow run provenance (TavernaPROV [@doi:10.5281/zenodo.51314]).

+RO-Bundle evolved to [Research Object BagIt archives](https://w3id.org/ro/bagit), a variant of RO Bundle as a BagIt archive [@doi:10.17487/rfc8493], used by Big Data Bags [@doi:10.1109/BigData.2016.7840618], CWLProv [@doi:10.1093/gigascience/giz095] and WholeTale [@doi:10.3233/APC200107].